tobydawson1/CV/README.md

 - **Cooking** : Give me a few ingredients and I will take them far.
 - **Sports** : Skiing, Football, Hockey, Sailing and going to the gym.
-- **Board Games** : Every sunday some friends and I play a game or two.
+- **Board Games** : Every Sunday some friends and I play a game or two.
-- **Yoga** : Something I picked up at Makers, love that its a more layed back style of excersising
+- **Yoga** : Something I picked up at Makers, love that its a more laid back style of exercsising